estnltk/lexicon-deidentifier/README.md

 USE_SUFFIX_LEMMATIZER=True
 ```

-Setup an environment variable CONFIG to point to the configuration file:
+Setup an environment variable DI_CONFIG to point to the configuration file:
 ```
-export CONFIG=<full path to the configuration file>
+export DI_CONFIG=<full path to the configuration file>
 ```

 Extract PII entities: